vipulnaik/diet-exercise-health/events/2024/2024-07-21-finger-injuries.md

 to delay my flossing and rinsing that I would normally do right after my meal.

-## Removal of left thumb bandage
+## Removal of left thumb bandage (around 1:40 PM) and continued use of right middle finger bandage (1:40 PM - 3:25 PM)

-After washing my hands after urination and then flossing, I removed the left thumb bandage.
+After washing my hands after urination and then rinsing, I removed the left thumb bandage.
 The wound seemed to have sealed enough that the bleeding risk seemed low enough.
 I kept the flex bandage on the right middle finger.

+I kept the right middle finger bandage on until 3:25 PM, when I next got up for urination and to wrap up flossing.

+## Removal of right middle finger bandage (around 3:25 PM)

+Around 3:25 PM, when washing my hands after urination, I had the right middle finger bandage slip off.
+I examined my finger and I couldn't locate the wound area any more.
+After further examination, it seems indistinguishable from one of my existing folds at the right middle finger PIP joint.
+This suggests that aggravation by hand sanitizer is more likely than I initially thought.

+I decided to not apply any further bandages for the time being, but will keep a close eye for visible signs of inflammation.

 ## Lessons